-More Parisian than neighbouring Jardin des Tuileries, also gorgeous but very busy and touristic, Palais-Royal is an excellent place to observe Paris’s bourgeoisie: on weekdays, young executives enjoying their lunchbreak mix with young nannies and their pushchairs, retired people cross-wording or simply observing life, and young schoolboys playing football and dirtying their uniform in the sandy ground… In the hot season and sunny weekends, you’ll see a more various and relaxed crowd, including lost or well-informed tourists.
+More Parisian than neighbouring Jardin des Tuileries, also gorgeous but very busy and touristic, Palais-Royal is an excellent place to observe Paris’s upper classes: on weekdays, young executives enjoying their lunchbreak mix with young nannies and their pushchairs, retired people cross-wording or simply observing life, and young schoolboys playing football and dirtying their uniform in the sandy ground… In the hot season and sunny weekends, you’ll see a more various and relaxed crowd, including lost or well-informed tourists.

 I prefer the central pond, mostly for its great chairs (check the reclining chairs article).
 But the flowered areas with benches are also nice and quieter.
 Sometimes, exhibitions of contemporary sculptures are displayed in the gardens, adding a touch of anachronism in this once royal residency.